 In order to link your labeled instances to your text-link data, simply drag an instance from the timeline to the chosen cell.
-For example, if you judge your second labeled instance on the "Question" timeline to propose high quality problem to your students, vou might drag it to the appropriate column for in vour text-link window.
-Sports example: if you found your team's second score was a good example of Play AQ3, they it could be dragged to the appropriate space on the list.
+For example, if you judge your second labeled instance on the "Question" timeline to propose high quality problem to your exported into another file, if needed.
+This is discussed in the next section.